epam/UUI/next-demo/next-app/README.md

 You can start editing the page by modifying `src/app/layout.tsx`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3001/api/hello](http://localhost:3000/api/hello).
+[Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers) can be accessed on [http://localhost:3001/api/hello](http://localhost:3001/api/hello).
 This endpoint can be edited in `src/app/api/hello.ts`.

 The `src/app/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+Files in this directory are treated as [Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers) instead of React pages.

 ## Learn More